$left

 Mathematics Analysis and Approaches Higher and Standard level, Mathematics Application and Interpretations Standard Level

-• The arts or an elective from groups 1-4
+• An elective from groups 1-4

-Fokus on Skills
+Focus on Skills

 The development of skills such as thinking skills and communication skills are frequently identified as crucial elements in preparing students effectively for life beyond school.

 However, this is not enough to succeed in life.
-A 2007 survey of 400 U.S. corporate executives identified their top four requirements of new recruits as being oral and written communication skills, critical-thinking/problem-solving skills, professionalism/work ethic, and collaboration skills (Trilling and Fadel 2009).
+A 2007 survey of 400 U.S. corporate executives identified their top four requirements of new recruits as being oral and written communication skills, critical thinking/problem-solving skills, professionalism/work ethic, and collaboration skills (Trilling and Fadel 2009).

 Similar skills lists have been developed by the International Society for Technology in Education (ISTE) and the Organisation for Economic Co-operation and Development (OECD), and are also the subject of numerous books such as The Global Achievement Gap (Wagner 2010).
 Even so, many of today’s students struggle with these basic skills of effective learning.